 Director of Operations

-After 30 years of managing profession theater companies, and raising 3 children in California, Paul chose to downsize his life and turn his attention to performing humanitarian work as a full-time volunteer.
-Performing disaster response work in the U.S. and internationally for various groups between 2006 and 2009, traveling from Mississippi after Hurricane Katrina to Bangladesh after Cyclone Sidor.
+After 30 years of managing professional theater companies, and raising 3 children in California, Paul chose to downsize his life and turn his attention to performing humanitarian work as a full-time volunteer.
+He performed disaster response work in the U.S. and internationally for various groups between 2006 and 2009, traveling from Mississippi after Hurricane Katrina to Bangladesh after Cyclone Sidor.
 In 2008 Paul went to Haiti after a series of hurricanes swept through Haiti, living in Port-au-Prince and working with several aid organizations There he was introduced to Dr. Laing and Healing Art Missions and soon began assisting with HAM’s operations in Dumay.
-Realizing that his values and work ethics were completely in sync with those of Dr. Laing's and Healing Art Missions, in 2009 he joined Dr. Laing in both running of the organization full time and as her life partner.
+Realizing that his values and work ethic were completely in sync with those of Dr. Laing and Healing Art Missions, in 2009 he joined Dr. Laing in both running of the organization full time and as her life partner.

 BOARD OF DIRECTORS*